GauravBansal29/mern_payment-npm-package/README.md

 ﻿# What is this ?

-Get payment gateway in your MERN app by using this package.
+Add payments to your MERN app ( integrate payment gateway , manage payments in your Account Dashboard )

 # Installation and Setup